Jean Baby: Biography

 Born into a wealthy family, Jean Baby studied history and passed the history agrégation in 1923.
 In the 1920s he taught in high schools in Prague, Lorient and Toulouse.
 He was active in the French Communist Party (PCF), which he joined in 1925, as well as in the Fédération unitaire de l'enseignement and the CGTU.

-He was a candidate against Vincent Auriol, in the constituency of Muret, during the legislative elections of 1928 3.
-He headed the communist list in the municipal elections of 1929 in Toulouse.
+He was a candidate in the constituency of Muret, against Vincent Auriol, during the legislative elections of 1928.
+He headed the Communist list in the municipal elections of 1929 in Toulouse.
 Excluded from the PCF in November 1929, he was reinstated in October 1931.

 After the Second World War, he was a teacher at the Lycée Jacques-Decour in Paris.
-Considered one of the main economists of the PCF, he became in 1954 editor-in-chief of the journal Économie et Politique directed by Jean Pronteau.
+Considered one of the main economists of the PCF, he became in 1954 editor-in-chief of the journal Économie et politique directed by Jean Pronteau.
 He also taught at the Institute of Political Studies in Paris.

 His criticism of the PCF's policies led to his definitive exclusion in April 1960.
-After completely breaking with the PCF ideologically he became ideologically close to Maoism.
+After completely breaking with the PCF ideologically, he moved towards Maoism.
 In 1960, he was among the first signatories of the Manifesto of the 121 on the right to insubordination in the Algerian War.
 He died from heart failure in Paris.